Ukrainian Studies

 Ukraine’s most prolific poet, writer and artist Taras Shevchenko once famously said “Учітесь, читайте, чужого научайтесь, й свого не цурайтесь”.
 Translated into English Shevchеnko’s words mean “Teach, read and learn from others, but do not forget that which is your own”.

 Most university as well as public libraries have a wealth of books and articles relating to some aspect of Ukrainian studies.
 We encourage everyone to make use of these wonderful resources.
 Some universities offer Ukrainian language and history courses which are available to students for university credit.
 Many other Ukrainian organizations also offer similar learning opportunities.
-Additionally a great number of personal tutors offer individual language lessons which can work around busy student schedules.
-You can contact your local Ukrainian Student Organization and ask about sources of Ukrainian studies in your area.
-Local Ukrainian Canadian Congress branches (UCC) are also a great avenue through which to find Ukrainian studies opportunities.
+In addition, a great number of personal tutors offer individual language lessons which can work around busy student schedules.
+You can contact your local Ukrainian Students’ Organization and ask about Ukrainian studies resources in your area.
+Local Ukrainian Canadian Congress (UCC) branches are also a great avenue through which to find Ukrainian studies opportunities.

 Your Baba will be very impressed when you complement her on her varenyky in Ukrainian!
 Dido will be equally impressed that you recognize historical figures such as Stepan Bandera, Volodymyr Velykey or Ivan Franko when talking to him.